SekharSunkara6/Content-Management-System/README.md

 Replace `your-mongodb-connection-string` with your MongoDB connection string, and `your-secret-key` with a secure secret key for JWT authentication.

-⚠️ **IMPORTANT: Before running the application, ensure you add your IP to your MongoDB cluster whitelist to allow access.**
+NOTE: Before running the application, ensure you add your IP to your MongoDB cluster whitelist to allow access.**

 5. Start the development server:
 6. ## Installation and Setup